2 plead guilty in scheme to sell Biden's daughter's diary

 “There is no First Amendment protection for the theft and interstate transport of stolen property,” the U.S. attorney’s office wrote in a court filing last year.

-O’Keefe has said that Project Veritas ultimately did not publish information from the diary because it could not confirm it belonged to Ashley Biden.
+O’Keefe has said that Project Veritas ultimately could not confirm that the diary belonged to Ashley Biden.
+The group did not publish information from it.

 He added that there was “no doubt Project Veritas acted appropriately at each and every step.”